Assignment 4: Stack and Heap

 The make run target builds and runs the sample application heap_workflow.bin.
 This target is useful late in your development cycle as a final confirmation of your completed allocator.
 The make test target builds and run the test program test_backtrace_malloc.bin.
 This test program is where you will add your unit tests.
 You will make heavy use of this target early and often during development.
 You can also run the unit test program under the gdb debugger using the make debug target.

-Reminder: you can edit MY_MODULE_SOURCES in Makefile to choose which modules of yours to build on.
-(See instructions for use of MY_MODULE_SOURCES in assignment 3.)
+Reminder: using (or not) your previous modules You can edit MY_MODULE_SOURCES in Makefile to choose which of your previous modules to build on.
+See instructions for use of MY_MODULE_SOURCES in assignment 3.

 Core functionality